ptejada/uFlex/README.md

 Upgrading from previous version...
 ====================================

+Before updating you will need to run a SQL upgrade script.
+Make sure you backup your database before running the upgrade script.
+Refer to the DB directory <https://github.com/ptejada/uFlex/tree/master/db>

 If not using Composer instead of including a PHP class you will include the `autoload.php` script in your application which will auto include the library classes as required.